 - In Palladium Books' Robotech Tabletop RPG 'verse a machine gun has to do 100 HP of damage (in a single burst, which is all but impossible) to a Humongous Mecha before it counts, so people with ordinary weapons can't use this strategy against heavy armor.
 However, you can use this strategy with land mines vs Humongous Mecha or Humongous Mecha vs naval or space craft.

-- In Games Workshop's The Lord of the Rings tabletop strategy game, a common tactic for Elf armies is to walk backwards at half speed while firing.
+- In Games Workshop's The Lord of the Rings Strategy Battle Game, a common tactic for Elf armies is to walk backwards at half speed while firing.
 It's been noted even in strategy articles that this tactic, if used in multiple games against the same opponent, may result in a heavily bruised throat as they lean over the table and throttle you.

 - A favored tactic on the tabletop for the Eldar in days of yore when they could move, shoot, then move again, making a return to the table in their newest rulebook.
 Also their primary strategy in the spin-off game Battlefleet Gothic.